Authentic Muffaletta Sandwich with Homemade Olive Salad

 Summary

 Taste the iconic flavors of the Big Easy in this classic sandwich.
-Marinate overnight for a flavorful treat perfect for beach days or camping trips.
+Let it rest overnight for the best flavor—perfect for meal prep, and feeds a crowd!

 Makes: 8 portions